Bangladesh national under-23 football team

-The Bangladesh U-23 national football team (বাংলাদেশ অনূর্ধ্ব-২৩ জাতীয় ফুটবল দল), also known as the Bangladesh Olympic football team is a youth football team operated under the Bangladesh Football Federation (BFF).
+The Bangladesh U-23 national football team (বাংলাদেশ অনূর্ধ্ব-২৩ জাতীয় ফুটবল দল), also known as the Bangladesh Olympic football team, is a youth football team operated under the Bangladesh Football Federation (BFF).
 The team represents Bangladesh in international youth football competitions in the Summer Olympics, South Asian Games and the Asian Games, as well as any other under-23 and under-22 international football tournaments, such as the AFC U-23 Asian Cup.

 History

 1990s

 In 1991, the Bangladesh Football Federation formed its first olympic national team in preparation for the 1992 Summer Olympics qualifiers, which was jointly held in Seoul and Kuala Lumpur.
-The team coached by Abdul Hakim consisted of: Lahol, Bijon, Mohamed Mohsin Jr., Arif Hossain Moon, Aman, Masoud Rana, Barun Bikash Dewan (vice-captain), Mohammed Jewel Rana, Sohel, Jamrul, Rumman Bin Wali Sabbir (captain), Mahabub Hossain Roksy, Alamgir Hasan, Sadekul Islam Uttam, Shafiqul Quader Munna, Zakir Hossain, Golam Gauss, Ekramur Rana, Mamun Joarder and Imtiaz Ahmed Nakib.
+The team coached by Abdul Hakim consisted of: Lahol, Bijon, Mohamed Mohsin Jr., Arif Moon, Aman, Masoud Rana, Barun Bikash Dewan (vice-captain), Jewel Rana, Sohel, Jamrul, Rumman Sabbir (captain), Mahabub Roksy, Alamgir Hasan, Sadekul Islam Uttam, Shafiqul Quader Munna, Zakir Hossain, Golam Gauss, Ekramur Rana, Mamun Joarder and Imtiaz Nakib.
 Bangladesh were placed in Group D with South Korea, Thailand, Malaysia and Philippines.
 In the first game held in Seoul, South Korea, on 18 May 1991, Bangladesh went down 2–3 to Thailand.
 Masoud Rana scored the olympic team's first ever goal with captain Sabbir scoring a consolation late into the game.
 On 24 May 1991, the team registered their first victory by thrashing the Philippines 8–0 as, Imtiaz Ahmed Nakib scored a national record of five goals in one match.
 In the second phase of the qualifiers held in Malaysia, Bangladesh earned victories over both hosts Malaysia and returning Philippines.
 The team finished second bottom in the group with three wins and five losses from eight games.